 Decision Making and Organisation of Care (DMOC) is a multidisciplinary research theme which brings together social and behavioural science and clinical expertise to conduct applied health research.
-DMOC incorporates three research strands:
+DMOC incorporates three main complementary areas of work:

 Our work spans a diverse range of clinical specialities and utilises a range of research methods and methodologies, employing rigorous single and multi-method qualitative and quantitative research, as well as strategically employing surveys, interactional analysis and systematic reviews.

 - To deliver internationally recognised, multidisciplinary applied empirical research that contributes to understanding and improving both decision making and the organisation and delivery of health care

 - Professionals’ and patients’ interactions and their negotiations of health care decisions.

 - The scope for, and design and implementation of, shared decision making in a range of clinical settings